Mistakes You’re Making With Your Portfolio and Resume

 - Some bigger companies have automatic word processors that scan your resume and reject it in seconds if not enough key words from the job description are present.

 Typography nerds are the worst type of designers to please (pun intended).
 If you are using average fonts such as Helvetica, Optima, or Arial you are seen as a docile house cat with no adventure.
 But if you use trending fonts that everyone uses, you aren’t original enough.
-Some typography gurus will go as far to scrutinize if you are using a web font for print.
 So what font do you use?

-- Free is always easier and there are plenty of resources, but chances are, paid fonts are less common and will probably impress the crabbiest typographer.
+- Free is always easier and there are plenty of resources, but chances are, paid fonts are less common and will probably impress.

-- For god sake, never use comic sans!
+- For god sake, never use comic sans or papyrus!
 If you already know this, believe me when I say that some are not so informed.

 Almost all designers have a retina screen monitor.
 Therefore, they can see your badly compressed images online or in a PDF portfolio.
 Once they do notice the crappy image, they will think…